brettz9/webappfind/README.md

 WebAppFind is triggered (currently Firefox only) through command line arguments passed to Firefox and handled by the WebAppFind add-on.

-It is my goal to complete work on [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) to facilitate the building of executables (probably batch scripts tied to cmd.exe) with icon for task bar usage, etc., but currently one must either use (or build) the executables included in the repository or call the command line oneself.
+It is my goal to complete work on [Executable Builder](https://github.com/brettz9/executable-builder) to facilitate the building of executables (probably batch scripts tied to cmd.exe) with icon for task bar usage, etc., but currently one must either use (or build) the executables included in the repository or call the command line oneself.

 The following process is subject to change and may potentially even be scrapped altogether if another approach is found to be easier for streamlining cross-browser invocation, but currently this API is available if someone wishes to build their own executables using the API or to simply be able to run commands manually from the command line.